percona/percona-server/doc/source/myrocks/variables.rst

 instead of just the prefix.
 Enabled by default.
 Make sure that lookups use the whole key for matching.

+.. variable:: rocksdb_write_batch_max_bytes

+  :version 5.7.20-18: Implemented
+  :cli: ``--rocksdb-write-batch-max-bytes``
+  :dyn: Yes
+  :scope: Global, Session
+  :vartype: Numeric
+  :default: ``0``

+Specifies the maximum size of the write batch in bytes.
+Default is ``0``, meaning there is no limit.
+Allowed range is up to ``18446744073709551615``.

 .. variable:: rocksdb_write_disable_wal